antham/eyuml/README.md

 ### Install

+You can use melpa:

+    M-x package-install RET eyuml

-You can pull it from here and you have to add in your emacs config :
+or you can pull it from here and you have to add in your emacs config :

 ```elisp
 (add-to-list 'load-path "/path/to/eyuml-directory")